niplav/site/bcis_and_alignment.md

 learner etc. As such, BCIs offer no qualitatively new strategies for aligning AI systems.

-While this is not negative (after all, quantity (of interaction) can have a quality of its own), if we do not have a type of interaction that makes AI systems aligned in the first place, faster interaction will not make our AI systems safer.
+While this is not negative (after all, quantity (of interaction) can have a quality of its own), if we do not have a type of interaction that makes AI systems aligned in the first place, faster interaction will not make our AI systems much safer.
 BCIs seem to offer an advantage by a constant
 factor: If BCIs give humans a 2x advantage when supervising AI systems (by making humans 2x faster/smarter), then if an AI system becomes 2x bigger/faster/more intelligent, the advantage is nullified.
-The feasibility of rapid capability gains is a matter of debate, but an advantage by a constant factor does not seem very reassuring.
+Even though he feasibility of rapid capability gains is a matter of debate, an advantage by only a constant factor does not seem very reassuring.

-Additionally, supervision of AI systems through fast interaction would be additional to a genuine solution to the AI alignment problem: Ideally [niceness is the first line of defense](https://arbital.com/p/niceness_defense/ "Niceness is the first line of defense")
+Additionally, supervision of AI systems through fast interaction should be additional to a genuine solution to the AI alignment problem: Ideally [niceness is the first line of defense](https://arbital.com/p/niceness_defense/ "Niceness is the first line of defense")